aws/aws-cli/awscli/examples/iot/create-keys-and-certificate.rst

         }
     }

-For more infomration, see `Create and Register an AWS IoT Device Certificate <https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html>`__ in the **AWS IoT Developer Guide**.
+For more information, see `Create and Register an AWS IoT Device Certificate <https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html>`__ in the **AWS IoT Developer Guide**.